Wandalen/wTools/module/move/willbe/template/deploy/key/Readme.md

 Get your key from GCP panel at https://console.cloud.google.com/iam-admin/serviceaccounts

+Created services account must have access to create, read, update, and delete Artifact Registry and Buckets services.

 Service Account -> Keys -> Add Key -> Create new key -> JSON

 Default key name is `service_account.json`, this can be modified in the [Makefile](../Makefile).